 Congregation of Jesus Christ:

-Do you believe that in the call of this congregation, God himself calls you to the office of evangelist?
+Do you believe that in the call of this congregation God calls you to this holy ministry?

 Do you believe that the Old and New Testaments are the Word of God, the only infallible rule of faith and life?

-Do you subscribe to the doctrinal standards of this church, rejecting all teaching which contradicts them?
+Do you subscribe to the doctrinal standards of this church, rejecting all teaching that contradicts them?

-Do you promise to do the work of your office faithfully, in a way worthy of your calling, and in submission to the government and discipline of the church?
+Do you promise to be a faithful minister, to conduct yourself in a manner worthy of your calling, and to submit to the government and discipline of the church?

 Answer: I do, God helping me.

 [The officiating minister shall then say with the laying on of hands:]